raeliz/raeliz/README.md

 **raeliz/raeliz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:-->
-- 🔭 I’m currently working on: AirBnB clone API
+- 🔭 I’m currently working on: Testing Automation on a mock To-Do application
-- 🌱 I’m currently learning: Python, Flask, PostgreSQL, SQLAlchemy
+- 🌱 I’m currently learning: Playwright

 </br>
 </br>